bokgyeong/WhaleCallHawkes/README.md

 - We suggest determining the burn-in period by examining the trace plot of the loglikelihood chain

 #### Obtain DIC
-- We suggest using the burn-in period determined based on the trace plot of the loglikelihood chain.
+- We suggest using the burn-in period determined based on the trace plot of the loglikelihood chain
 - `sumDIC.R`: Evaluate DIC for each model and create Table 2 included in the paper

 ### Step 4: Assess model adequacy via random time change theorem (RTCT)